Pavlo Puzikov

 Skills demonstrated

-• FastAPI + Ollama deployment with audit-logged human-in-the-loop above the confidence threshold.
+• QLoRA domain fine-tune + a tool-calling agent loop (getCommunityInventory, comp-search, valuation) with audit-logged human-in-the-loop above the confidence threshold.

 • ResearchSupporting